Final-Project-Telerik-Academy/WEare/README.md

 ## Reporting

+Throughout our testing procedures, we generate comprehensive reports that include the results of manual testing, API testing, and UI testing.
+These reports provide a clear and concise summary of the test outcomes, highlighting any issues or defects discovered during the testing process.

 ### Newman
 A *[Newman](https://www.npmjs.com/package/newman-reporter-htmlextra)* HTML reporter that has been extended to include the separation of the iteration runs so these are no longer aggregated together and also some additional handlebars helpers to enable users to create better custom templates.
 #### Install